E4School/cis-110/frontend/public/textbook/content/overviews/00-zero-computers/index.md

-# Zero Computers
+# Systems with Zero Computers

+## Overview

 There are zero computers in this chapter, but we'll cover the three ideas that make modern computers possible.
-In the next three bullets, I'm going to gloss over a few thousand years of fascinating advances in philosophy, mathematics, physics, and engineering.
-But alas, computing is a big field, and this is a short book, so here goes:
+In the next three bullets, I'm going to summarize several centuries of fascinating advances in philosophy, mathematics, physics, and engineering:

 * **Information ↔ Numbers.** Much of what humans see, hear, say, and think about can be converted to and from numbers, including things that don't really seem to be numeric -- like images, text, and music.
 * **Numbers ↔ Binary.** All numbers can be converted to and from special numbers called binary numbers, which can be written using only the digits 0 and 1.
 * **Binary ↔ Electromagnetism.** Due to their simplicity, binary numbers can be converted to and from electromagnetic states, allowing for extremely fast manipulation of binary numbers.

-Everything cool about computers -- from 3D games, to the internet, to ChatGPT -- has been built "on top of" these fundamental truths.
+Everything cool about computers -- from 3D games, to the internet, to ChatGPT -- has been built on top of these fundamental truths.
 So let's dive in.

 ## Pre-Test